 Over the last few years, I have been listening to audiobooks.
 Having someone narrate the story while you cook or do the house chore is far more entertaining.
 So I didn’t mind having an essential tool like bluetooth headphones that can give me a great narrating experience.

 Track your books to feel a sense of accomplishment.
-List down the books you’ve read a take time to rate.
-This is one of the best things that motivated me to read more books.
+List down the books you’ve read and take time to rate.
+This is one of the best things that motivated me developing a reading habit.

 Reading the same author actually gives the advantage of knowing that author’s voice- tone and choice of words and the distinctive writing style that you begin to observe once you start to read more books.

 I am a great fan of British Romance author, Santa Montefiore.
 I absolutely love the fact that she is a romance author.
 Her stories are set in beautiful and countrysides and often involve charming historical references.
 The aesthetic elements of her novels is the primary reason that I actually ended up reading more and more books.
-Currently, I am reading the most recent novel- Here and Now.
+Currently, I am reading the most recent novel- An Italian Girl in Brooklyn

 Reading is definitely not a task.
 It should be something that you must enjoy just like watching tv or scrolling through Instagram.
 When you take the joy out of your reading time it becomes dull and boring.
 But you know we are human so sometimes we may not concentrate like other days.
 So take a break from books.
 Maybe listen to a book podcast or a youtube video related to reading.
 Or even better, just take a quick walk in nature to feel refreshed.

 The most important part is to give it time.
-You can’t develop a habit of reading in two days.
+You can’t develop a reading habit in two days.
 So make a plan that makes you comfortable.
-I would suggest a time frame of a month or two to start your reading habit.
+I would suggest a time frame of a month or two.

 7 habits of effective readers.